kelmryan/DocParser/README.md

 # DocParser
 Parses out information based on known assertions.
-1. Have a file in which to parse information
+1. Have the source file in which information needs to be found
+1. Have the assertion file for the information in which you are looking for inside of the source file
+1. Validate that it is true